 o Localization and navigation techniques

 o Heterogeneous multi-layer and multi-domain internetworking

 o Network Coding in underwater networks

 o Security for underwater networks

 The papers should be formatted according to the Springer LNICST Author Guidelines.
-All accepted papers will be published in Springer's LNICST series and will appear in SpringerLink Digital Library, one of the world's largest scientific libraries.
+All accepted papers are published in Springer's LNICST series and appear in SpringerLink Digital Library, one of the world's largest scientific libraries.

 Authors are invited to submit papers in the following categories:

 poster papers up to 3 pages.